brianeatsbeets/brianeatsbeets.github.io/course-work.md

 #### The Ohio State University
 [Topics covered](course-work/osu-coding-curriculum.md)

 Through their partnership with Apple, The Ohio State University created a Swift development curriculum that provides a comprehensive course that teaches the core concepts of iOS development.
-Click the title for a listing of topics covered.